MicrosoftLearning/mslearn-ai-studio/readme.md

+**This course will be retired on 2026-4-30.
+Once course is retired, all GitHub repos will be removed.
+Thank you!**

 # Develop Generative AI Solutions in Azure

 The exercises in this repo are designed to provide you with a hands-on learning experience in which you'll explore common tasks that developers perform when building generative AI solutions on Microsoft Azure.